 This Code provides you with information about the rules that students are expected to follow as well as the consequences for unacceptable and serious misbehavior.
 Furthermore, the Code addresses expectations for students related to consistent and timely attendance, respect for persons and property, appropriate dress, technology usage, student publications, student activities, student records, and the right to appeal, including grievance procedures.
 Please review all information in the Code of Student Conduct carefully and discuss the consequences of violating the rules.
-Students and parents are required to sign a statement that indicates they have received the Code of Student Conduct and are aware of the explanation of rules it provides.
+Students and parents are required to sign a statement that indicates they have received the Code of Student Conduct, are aware of the explanation of rules it provides, and have selected their option(s) for media release.